patrickbucher/sicp/diary.md

 for the lookup.
 The intersection algorithm is now of complexity `O(n * log m)`, where `n` is the size of the first tree, and `m` the size of the second one.

+Later on, I also implemented the `union-set` procedure.
+Working with two structurally similar data structure at the same time is rather messy, compared to working with a single data structure.

 # 2022-11-20 (Su)

 I started working on exercise 2.65.
 I found an approach, but am not ready to